A New Challenge (7)

 [2] Unless we let the air conditioning unit blow warm air into our room outside the designated times.

 [3] Writing is an important form of expression for me.
-In the upcoming blog post The Healing Power of Expression 2 I will go into depth about how that came about and what it does and means for me.
+In the blog post The Healing Power of Expression 2 I will go into depth about how that came about and what it does and means for me.